 You also get a wide variety of TPIs ranging from 11.5, 12.5, and 20 for more variety.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 5. Olson Saw FR42003

 You get a pack of 6 blades with widely-spaced teeth, which are ideal for fast cutting.
-These saw blades are our go-to for high speeds.
+These saw blades are my go-to for high speeds.
 You will notice absolutely no splints, just clean cuts on both sides of the material.

 These pin end scroll blades are suitable for handheld saws and machine saws on a variety of materials.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 6. Olson Saw FR43001